heidless-stillwater/heidless-blog/src/content/blog/rob-craig-profile.md

 I am very much open to advice.
 I am keen to prove myself to the market & myself.

-So, I am taking the advice I would give to a team member in a similar position & looking for a mid-level developer role to prove, consolidate & enhanc my skills
+So, I am taking the advice I would give to a team member in a similar position & looking for a mid-level developer role to prove, consolidate & enhance my skills

 My current view of the initial ideal role is as follows: